 CPT, HCPCS, and ICD-10 Codes for Uroflowmetric Evaluations Under NCD 202

-The CMS policy for NCD 202 does not list specific CPT or HCPCS codes.
-This is notable — and it matters for your billing team.
+The policy data for NCD 202 does not include specific CPT, HCPCS, or ICD-10 codes.

 Get the Full Picture